(i) The operator applied to S(\tau) = 1 and S(\tau) = \tau can be expressed by exponential integrals (for the proof see Kourganoff, 1952, pp.43-45):

 Interpratation

 In radiative equilibrium, the lambda operator maps the source function to itself.
-If $S_\mathrm{e}$ is the exact solution, we can write:
+If S_\mathrm{e} is the exact solution, we can write:

-S_\mathrm{e} = \Lambda[S_\mathrm{e}].
+\begin{equation} S_\mathrm{e} = \Lambda[S_\mathrm{e}]. \end{equation}

-However, for some approximative solution $S_\mathrm{a} = S_\mathrm{e} + \Delta S$, we can write:
+However, for some approximative solution S_\mathrm{a} = S_\mathrm{e} + \Delta S, we can write:

 \begin{eqnarray*}